Centipede (video game): Reception

-Centipede was one of the top four highest-grossing arcade games of 1982 in the United States, along with Ms. Pac-Man, Pac-Man and Donkey Kong.
+Centipede was the third-highest-grossing arcade game of 1982 in the United States, tied Donkey Kong and following Ms. Pac-Man and Pac-Man.
 The Atari VCS port of Centipede sold 1,475,240 cartridges during 1982 to 1983, becoming the 11th-best-selling Atari game.

-It was also one of the first coin-operated arcade video games to have a significant female player base.
+It was one of the first coin-operated arcade video games to have a significant female player base.
 How to Win Video Games (1982) estimated that half of its players and 60% of Pac-Mans were women, while 95% of Defender players were men.

 In 1983, Softline readers named Centipede ninth on the magazine's Top Thirty list of Atari 8-bit programs by popularity.
 The game received the award for "1984 Best Computer Action Game" at the 5th annual Arkie Awards where the judges described it as "pack[ing] a real roundhouse punch", and suggested that some "insist that [the Centipede] Atari cartridge is the best home-arcade edition you can buy".
 David H. Ahl of Creative Computing Video & Arcade Games said that the Atari 5200 version was "delightful fun".

 A 1982 Games review of the 5200 version of the game stated that it is a faithful and satisfactory port of the arcade version, despite hardware limitations leading to a decrease in the amount of mushroom obstacles and a lack of trackball controls.

 In a 1984 Video review of the Apple II version of the game, Bill Kunkel and Arnie Katz commented that "the graphic limits of the Apple crimp the style" and expressed disappointment in the game's "sluggish" interfacing with trackball controllers.

 In 1995, Flux magazine ranked the arcade version 15th on their "Top 100 Video Games".
 In 1996, Next Generation listed the arcade version as number 84 on their "Top 100 Games of All Time", praising the cool concept, trackball control, and that it is accessible enough that "any human on the planet can play it well enough to enjoy it" yet "hard enough that even excellent gamers find it challenging".

 In 2020, The Strong National Museum of Play inducted Centipede to its World Video Game Hall of Fame.